WorldFamousElectronics/Raspberry_Pi/PulseSensor_Processing_Pi/PulseSensor_Processing_Pi.md

 Pi may ask you to reboot, so go ahead and do that, otherwise arrow your way to `<Finish>` and get out of the config menu.

 ## Connect your Pulse Sensor to Raspberry Pi
+If this is your first time using Pulse Sensor, check out our [handy guide](https://docs.google.com/document/d/1d8EwDcXH1AZpIpEnrET28EBgStrbkbppxjQZcNRAlkI/edit?usp=sharing) for getting your Pulse Sensor set up to read beats.
+We also have lots of [tutorials](https://pulsesensor.com/).

 The Pulse Sensor outputs an analog signal, which the RasPi cannot natively handle.
 In the examples below, we are using an Analog to Digital Converter (ADC) IC to digitize the Pulse Sensor signal.
 As of this writing, the code below supports the MCP3008 ADC IC.
 (You could use the MCP3004 if you like).
 The Wiring Pi library has functions that enable us to easily access data from the MCP3008.
 You can pick one up at [Mouser](https://www.mouser.com/ProductDetail/Microchip-Technology/MCP3008-I-SL?qs=BYQkrObauiuZK6Atf%2FfReA%3D%3D&gclid=CjwKCAjwhbHlBRAMEiwAoDA343G0yGlECsWZ5zo-5UbrMk58sLaK11XtHWNU8w9fzKlpIiY343y0YBoCrBgQAvD_BwE) or [SparkFun](https://www.sparkfun.com/products/15099) or [Adafruit](https://www.adafruit.com/product/856).

 The RasPi interfaces the MCP3008 via the hardware SPI pins.
 Here's a diagram to help you assemble the circuit.